luca-zanchetta/eBookShelf/README.md

 In the bottom part of the page, there are some book categories that you can exploit.
 There is also a *view all* button, that when clicked will make the application show all the book categories that are in the system.
 In any case, when you select a category, the application will show a list of all the books belonging to that particular category.
 If you select a book, the application will show the book preview we have discussed above.

+Finally, in the top-right corner of the page there is a search bar: through this bar, you can search for a book by inserting (part of) its name.
+If you have selected a category, the book will be searched within the corresponding selected category.

 ### Personal Library
+When you are redirected to the *personal library* page of the application, you can see a list of all the books that you have bought so far.
+If you have not bought any book yet, you'll simply see a message stating this condition.

+Suppose that you have bought some books.
+In this case, you see the complete list of all the books you have bought so far, without any category distinction.
+If you click on a particular book, you'll see the book preview we have discussed in the [book store](#book-store) section, without the button that would allow for a purchase.
+It is also possible to search for a book that you have bought, by the corresponding search bar placed in the top-right corner of the page.

 ### Dashboard
+The third main component of the application is the *dashboard*, in which you can do many things.
+First of all, there is a *suggested book* section, in which you can see some books that you haven't bought so far and that the application suggests to you, based on a rating/readers ratio criterion.
+You are not able to see the classical book preview in this case, but you are still able to perform a quick buy operation; if you want further information about a suggested book, you can always search for it in the [book store](#book-store) section.

+Near the *suggested book* section, there is a *balance recap* section, in which you can see the current amount of money that are charged in your personal account.

 ## Prerequisites